|Oracle® Database 2 Day + Performance Tuning Guide

 Oracle Real Application Testing consists of the following key features:

-This feature enables you to capture the database workload on a production system, and replay it on a test system with the exact same timing and concurrency as the production system on the same or later release of Oracle Database.
+This feature enables you to capture the database workload on a production system, and replay it on a test system with the exact same timing and concurrency as the production system on the same or newer release of Oracle Database.

 SQL Performance Analyzer